SOLAS-TTRPG/SOLAS/Boons.md

 Creatures attacking while unseen by you do not have advantage on their rolls.

 ## Mage Slayer
 When a creature within 1 tile of you casts a spell, if you have the required stamina, you can make a melee weapon attack against them.
-Additionally, if the spell requires you to make a check, you have advantage on the roll regardless of the type.
+Additionally, if a spell requires you to make a check, you have advantage on the roll regardless of the type.

 ## Warcaster
-If your **heart** is reduced while you are concentrating on a spell, you may roll a **Constitution** check.
-If you roll more successes than damage that you took, you maintain concentration on the spell.
+If your **heart** is reduced while you are concentrating on a spell, you may roll a **Constitution** check against the heart you lost.
+If you succeed, you maintain concentration on the spell.

 # Upgraded Boons
 *These require certain boons to have been taken previously*